irfanfetahovic/sentiment-analysis/docs/deployment.md

 #### Option A: IAM Role (Recommended for AWS deployments)

-Create an IAM role with S3 read permissions:
+Example for creating an IAM role with S3 read permissions:

 ```json
 {